luszczewskakasia1/compute-benchmarks/FAQ.md

-### Does it post the results online?
-No. It is safe to run on embargoed machines.

 ### What's the difference between memory_benchmark_ocl and memory_benchmark?
-Binaries named with *_ocl* and *_l0* suffixes such as *memory_benchmark_ocl* are single-API benchmarks, meaning they enable tests in only one API and do not load unnecessary libraries.
-On the other hand *memory_benchmark* loads both OpenCL and LevelZero libraries and runs tests in both APIs for convenience.
-This may introduce some additional overhead, so it's best to use single-API binaries for serious tests,
+Binaries named with *_ocl* and *_l0* suffixes, such as *memory_benchmark_ocl*, are single-API benchmarks, meaning they enable tests in only one API and do not load unnecessary libraries.
+On the other hand *memory_benchmark* loads both OpenCL and Level Zero libraries and runs tests in both APIs for convenience.
+This may introduce some additional overhead, so it's best to use single-API binaries for serious tests.

-### Does it work on the XXX GPU?
+### Do they work on any GPU?
-Generally yes.
-Benchmarks are regularly run on multiple platforms, including (but not limited to) DG1, DG2, and ATS and have thus been proven to be functional.
-If you get any errors and crashes, it is very likely to be related to improper configuration or some fundamental flaws in the drivers.
-If your environment is confirmed to be correct and you still experience problems, please contact <maciej.dziuban@intel.com>.
+Binaries have been designed to run on any platform support by the OpenCL and Level Zero drivers.
+If you get any errors or crashes, it is very likely to be related to improper configuration or some fundamental flaws in the drivers.
+If your environment is confirmed to be correct and you still experience problems, please file an issue.

 ### How does it work?
 ComputeBenchmarks is divided into multiple binaries.
 Every binary tests a specific aspect of the GPU and/or driver.
 Every binary defines a set of named test cases, which can have multiple parameters.
 By default, each test is run with a set of default parameters, but you can select custom values.
-The tests are based on OpenCL and LevelZero APIs.
+The tests are based on OpenCL and Level Zero APIs.
 Some of them may use Intel-specific extensions.